 If you've got lots of attachments, label each document or set of documents as "Attachment 1," "Attachment 2," and so forth.
 Refer to the attachment numbers in your demand letter.

 Supporting documents to enclose with your demand letter might include:

-This article is an excerpt from the book, How to Win Your Personal Injury Claim, by Attorney Joseph Matthews (Nolo).
+This article is an adaptation of an excerpt from the book How to Win Your Personal Injury Claim, by attorney Joseph Matthews (Nolo).